docsforadobe/after-effects-scripting-guide/docs/other/shape.md

 **Description**

-An array containing each feather point’s direction, either 0 (outer feather point) or 1 (inner feather point).
+An array containing each feather point's direction, either 0 (outer feather point) or 1 (inner feather point).

-#### NOTE
-You cannot change the direction of a feather point after it has been created.
+?> **Note:** You cannot change the direction of a feather point after it has been created.

-#### NOTE
-Values are stored in the array in the order that feather points are created.
+?> **Note:** Values are stored in the array in the order that feather points are created.

 **Type**